-- A.2.1 This CEMP is primarily concerned with the construction of the NDR. - A.2.2 NCC will appoint an overall Project Manager for the NDR construction phase of the Project.
-An Environment Manger will also be appointed by NCC to coordinate and manage the environmental aspects of this stage of the project.
-NCC may also appoint environmental consultants to support the Environment Manager in their duties.
+NCC will appoint an overall Project Manager for the NDR construction phase and an Environment Manager to coordinate and manage the environmental aspects of the project.
+They may also appoint environmental consultants to support the Environment Manager in their duties.

-- A.2.3 It is likely that several contractors will carry out works at various stages of the project and this document will provide consistency with the environmental requirements laid out within the environmental statement. - A.2.4 A rigorous tender selection process by NCC is currently taking place with the highest priority being given to contractors' previous experience of successfully delivering a similar project to the highest quality.
-So far Birse has been appointed as the Principal Contractor. - A.2.5 Each contractor will be required to designate a Site Manager and to assign responsibilities for environmental matters to a senior member of their staff (Environmental Coordinator). - A.2.6 The management arrangement for the implementation of the CEMP is set out in Figure 2.1 below.
+It is likely that several contractors will carry out works at various stages of the project, Birse has been appointed as the Principle contractor.
+The contractor will be responsible for ensuring provisions within the CEMP are complied with by all subcontractors and their employees.

+The contractor will be required to designate a Site Manager and to assign responsibilities for environmental matters to a senior member of their staff (Environmental Coordinator).

+The management arrangement is set out in Figure A2.1.

-Figure 2.1: Management arrangement of the CEMP
+Figure A2.1: Management Arrangement